AngryCarrot789/FramePFX/README.md

 View models still take a good few big responsibilities of the models though, such as firing the model events when view model properties change in order to force a re-render

 ### Rendering
-Previously rendering was done with SkiaSharp for simplicity, but I decided to move back to OpenGL to make use of shaders and general GPU rendering, at the price of having to deal with device-independent coordinates and manually allocating/deallocating rendering data (textures, meshes, shaders, etc.) which I still need to fully implement.

-Each track has its own framebuffer and texture, which the clip is rendered to (first found clip intersecting the playhead. will soon try to implement fading somehow).
-Then each track's texture is drawn into the timeline's framebuffer, and then that is finally drawn into the default framebuffer.

-The render context class contains a stack of active framebuffers, so recursive rendering (composition timelines) work
+Rendering is done with SkiaSharp for simplicity, using OpenGL as a backend (may switch to software rendering if there's any problems)

+The `Timeline` class handles the rendering. `BeginCompositeRender` iterates the tracks and the clips at the timeline's playhead (bottom to top), adds them to a list, and calls `Clip.OnBeginRender`.
+Then, `EndCompositeRenderAsync` iterates that list and calls `Clip.OnEndRender` which is where rendering actually occurs (returns a Task so it can be awaited).

+Each clip is rendered synchronously, meaning if a clip's render process is very expensive or `AVMediaVideoClip` is waiting for the decoder to finish decoding a frame, it stalls the entire render process, which is why I really need to get around to implementing multi threaded rendering

 ### Resource list
 `ResourceListControl` and `ResourceItemControl` are an example of how to implement multi-selection, drag dropping, and also shift-selection (to select a range of items)